dalbir-singh/signalr-web-console/README.md

 # signalr-web-console

+![alt text for image]

-A web based console for reporting progress information during backend execution using signalR in ASP.NET C#
+A web based output console for displaying progress messages when executing tasks using ASP.NET C# and SignalR.

+## How to use